 The Enclave believes in America and wants to restore it to glory and retake their place as the ruling government.
 The reality is their power is in-name-only and they're really just a band of mass-murderers who want to rule the wasteland and have some really advanced technology to push around others as they try to enforce their self-declared claim.

 The Brotherhood of Steel is devoted to the Codex, which tells them they are to find and hoard old world technology to keep it out of the hands of those unfit to use it.
-The West Coast faction of the Brotherhood descend into Knight Templar behavior and may be wiped out, the East Coast tosses the Codex aside in favor of helping people and prospers.
+The West Coast faction of the Brotherhood descend into Knight Templar behavior and may be wiped out, the East Coast tosses the Codex aside in favor of helping people and (after a brief civil war caused by this action) prospers.

 Ulysses cannot get over the destruction of Hopeville and thinks Caesar and the NCR appropriate old world symbols with no respect or understanding of their meaning.
 You can talk him into seeing the hope in their actions and convince him to give them a chance to learn from their mistakes.
 Or if the Courier chose the Independent path, convince him that a free Mojave can prosper into the same kind of community, allowing the spirit of Hopeville to live again.